DataDog/integrations-core/haproxy/README.md

    ```
    **Note**: The `use_openmetrics` option uses [OpenMetrics v2][26] for metric collection, which requires Agent v7.35+ or [enabling Python 3][27] in Agent v6.35+.
 For hosts that are unable to use Python 3 or are on Agent v7.34 and below, use the OpenMetrics v1 implementation or the [socket-based legacy integration](#using-the-stats-endpoint).

+   To use Prometheus/OpenMetrics v1 instead of OpenMetrics v2, change the `use_openmetrics` option to `use_prometheus`, and change the `openmetrics_endpoint` option to `prometheus_url`.
+You can read more about the difference between these options in our [Prometheus and OpenMetrics metrics collection from a host documentation][29]

    To view configuration options for the legacy implementation, see the [sample haproxy.d/conf.yaml][25] file for Agent v7.34.